KIT-CMS/TauFakeFactors/README.md

 conda env create --file environment.yaml
 ```

-General definitions like paths for all steps of the fake factor measurements should be defined in the `configs/ANALYSIS/ERA/common_settings.yaml` file.
+General definitions like paths for all steps of the fake factor measurements should be defined in a `configs/ANALYSIS/ERA/common_settings.yaml` file (file name should be always stay the same).

 The expected ntuple folder structure is NTUPLE_PATH/ERA/SAMPLE_TAG/CHANNEL/*.root
 parameter | type | description